 As a part of the SOPHAS application, all applicants will submit the following materials when applying to Rollins.
-The GRE will remain optional for students applying for fall 2023 entry.
+The GRE is not required for admission to most of our academic programs and will not be considered as part of the application for admission.
+The department of Biostatistics offers a GRE optional policy.
+Students applying to BIOS can submit a GRE score for consideration.
+The GRE score must be submitted at the same time as the application for admission.
 Check here for additional department-specific requirements.

 You should have official transcripts sent directly to SOPHAS from all of the post-secondary institutions you've attended (regardless of how much time you were enrolled there).
 SOPHAS will only accept transcripts sent directly from the schools.
 Please do not mail them yourself!